Bass Pro Shops: History

 In 1972, 24-year-old Johnny Morris started selling fishing tackle out of his dad's Brown Derby Liquor Store in Springfield, Missouri.
 His father, John A. Morris, was a World War II veteran and often took the family hunting and fishing, which Johnny Morris cited as what taught him to love the outdoors.
 People who bought tackle from Morris in Springfield continued to request specialized gear from him even after they left the area.
 To meet their demand, Morris created the first Bass Pro Shops catalog in 1974.
 In 1978, Morris introduced Tracker Boats, the first boat, motor, and trailer package designed for anglers.
 Later the boats sold through Tracker Marine Group, owned by Bass Pro Shops.

 In 1981, Morris opened the first Bass Pro Shops outdoor store in Springfield.
 A few years later in 1987, Morris bought an empty plot of land on Table Rock Lake in Missouri's Ozark Mountains.
 One year later, at that location, he opened Big Cedar Lodge resort.
 The resort has five golf courses, and an outdoor arena.

 The second Bass Pro Shops location opened in Duluth, Georgia in 1995.
 From then until 2004, the company opened 3–4 stores a year, and 7–9 stores a year from 2005 to 2008.
 In 2006, the first store was opened in Colorado, and the first Bass Pro Shops Outdoor World in Arkansas opened in 2013.
 In 2015, Bass Pro Shops at the Pyramid opened in Memphis, Tennessee.
 The location includes interactive conservation exhibits, a giant cypress swamp, an alligator habitat, a hotel, restaurants, shopping, a bowling alley, a 28-story free-standing elevator, and an arcade.

 The company acquired Cabela's Inc. for $4.5 billion in 2016.

-In 2017, Morris opened the Wonders of Wildlife Museum & Aquarium in Springfield's Bass Pro Shops, which is considered the largest wildlife attraction in the world.
-In the same year, Bass Pro Shops struck a deal to acquire Cabela's for about $4.5 billion.
-By 2020, there were 169 Bass Pro and Cabela's stores.
+In 2017, Morris opened the Wonders of Wildlife Museum & Aquarium adjacent to Springfield's Bass Pro Shops, which is considered the largest wildlife attraction in the world.
+In 2022, Bass Pro Shops announced a new Bass Pro fishing resort would be built in Marathon, Florida, on Valhalla Island.
+In July 2025, Bass Pro Shops and Big Cedar Lodge officially opened a new par-3 18-hole golf course called Cliffhangers, located in Hollister, Missouri.